|Nutritional Guidelines (per serving)|

 Make the Kefta Meatballs

-- Combine all of the kefta ingredients: ground beef or lamb, 1 medium finely chopped onion, green pepper, 1 to 2 teaspoons paprika, 1 teaspoon cumin, 1 teaspoon salt, ground cinnamon, 1/4 teaspoon black pepper, cayenne pepper, chopped fresh parsley, and chopped fresh cilantro.
+Combine the ground beef or lamb, onion, green pepper, paprika, cumin, salt, ground cinnamon, black pepper, cayenne pepper, parsley, and cilantro.

-- Garnish if desired with fresh parsley or cilantro, and serve immediately.
+Garnish if desired with fresh parsley or cilantro, and serve immediately.
+Enjoy!